-Fig. 25: Breeding and resting places of two variants of An. stephensi in Jodhpur, Rajasthan mosquitoes collected (Das et al 1998).
+In India this species has now disappeared from the main land except for a small focus in the Kutch area of Gujarat (Singh et al., 1985) and is found abundantly and widely only in Andaman and Nicobar Islands.
+Mosquito fauna survey in Car Nicobar Island revealed that An. sundaicus was the most predominant species comprising 58% of the total mosquitoes collected (Das et al., 1998).
 A wide variation in the resting and feeding behaviour of An. sundaicus sensu lato has been reported on this Island.
-Although substantial number of An. sundaicus rests outdoors, still the species prefers to rest indoors (Kumari and Sharma 1994).
-Studies on host-feeding behaviour showed that it was primarily a zoophagic species, however, a human blood index of 0.18 was observed in mosquitoes collected from the human dwellings (Kumari et al 1993).
-Indoor human landing rates were comparatively higher than the outdoor landing rates and the species showed bimodal biting rhythm with a peak activity observed between 2230 and 2330 hrs and second peak between 0130 and 0230 hrs (Kumari and Sharma 1994).
-The species prefers to breed in brackish waters such as creeks, mangrove swamps and marshy areas with a salinity range of 2-14 g/l but its breeding has also been reported from fresh waters such as ponds, wells and rainwater collections having salinity below 0.1 g/l (Sharma et al 1999).
-The wide variations in feeding and resting behaviour and breeding habits suggest that An. sundaicus is well-adapted to island ecosystem.
+Although substantial number of An. sundaicus rests outdoors, still the species prefers to rest indoors (Kumari and Sharma, 1994).
+Studies on host-feeding behaviour showed that it was primarily a zoophagic species, however, a human blood index of 0.18 was observed in mosquitoes collected from the human dwellings (Kumari et al., 1993).
+Indoor human landing rates were comparatively higher than the outdoor landing rates and the species showed bimodal biting rhythm with a peak activity observed between 2230 and 2330 hrs and second peak between 0130 and 0230 hrs (Kumari and Sharma, 1994).
+The species prefers to breed in brackish waters such as creeks, mangrove swamps and marshy areas with a salinity range of 2-14 g/l but its breeding has also been reported from fresh waters such as ponds, wells and rain water collections having salinity below 0.1 g/l (Sharma et al., 1999).
+The wide variations in feeding and resting behaviour and breeding habits suggest that An. sundaicus is well-adapted to Island ecosystem.

+Anopheles

-Anopheles minimus
+minimus

-With the resounding success in malaria control during 1960s using DDT as the residual insecticide, it was commonly believed that Anopheles minimus had disappeared from the northeastern states.
-Subsequently, the role in malaria transmission played by other vectors-An. philippinensis and An. dirus was highlighted.
-However, owing to persistent transmission of the disease in the region, studies were initiated by NIMR to identify the vectors and establish disease relationships in the changed ecological context.
+With the resounding success in malaria control during 1960s using DDT as the residual insecticide, it was commonly believed that Anopheles minimus had disappeared for the northeastern states.
+Subsequently, the role in malaria transmission played by other vectors-An. philippinensis and An. dirus were highlighted.
+However, owing to persistent transmission of the disease in the region, studies were initiated by MRC to identify the vectors and establish disease relationships in the changed ecological context.
 Under this initiative, detailed entomological investigations were conducted in malaria endemic pockets of the region.
 An. minimus was re-recorded in many districts of Assam and adjoining states.
-Data were collected de novo on its ecobiological characteristics including seasonal prevalence, sporozoite infection rates, feeding behaviour and breeding habitats.
-Its bionomics has been reported by Dev (1996).
+Data were collected de novo on its ecobiological characteristics including seasonal prevalence, sporozoite infection rates, feeding behaviour, and breeding habitats.
+Its bionomics has been reported recently by Dev (1996).